Financial-Times/origami/README.md

 * `date` A javascript `Date` object or a valid string to pass to the `Date` constructor

-### o-date#init(el, self)
+### o-date#init(el)

 Within a given container element converts dates to display using the time ago format and periodically updates their values.
-Within the container all elements with the class `o-date` and all `<time>` elements will be updated, with the exception of those with the class `o-date--ignore`.
+Within the container all `<time>` elements with the class `o-date` will be updated.
 If the element contains an element with the class `o-date__printer` the time ago string will be output here, otherwise it will replace the contents of the element.

-* `container` A `HTMLElement` within which to scan for `.o-date` and `<time>` elements
-* `self` Boolean: if true then `el` itself will have its value updated, rather than querying for suitable elements within it
+* `container` A `HTMLElement` within which to scan for `.o-date`elements.
+If the element itself is a `<time>` element with the class `o-date` then o-date will run directly on this element rather than querying for suitable elements within it.